Published on August 1st, 2017 | by Martin Clancy

 The only way to roll the dice in your favour is to save regularly and the fact is that even a little amount can add up over time.
 Beneficial savings plans are being offered to help counteract the crisis and to give first time buyers hope of reaching their goals sooner and safely.
 For instance, Zurich’s Regular Savings Plans are currently offering a €100 contribution to your savings when you start a saving policy* (T&Cs apply).

 When committing to a savings goal, getting organised is half the battle.
 When starting to save, firstly you should decide what you are aiming for and what your saving goals are?
-Whatever you’re saving for, using our Personal Annual Budget Spreadsheet is a great place to start, and will help you plan your finances and make regular savings for the year ahead.
+Whatever you’re saving for, using the Zurich Personal Annual Budget Spreadsheet is a great place to start, and will help you plan your finances and make regular savings for the year ahead.

 The key to successful saving is putting away regular manageable amounts.
 Decide what your goal is, look at a timeline for this, and work out from that how much you need to save each month to achieve this.
 Zurich has a useful budget and savings calculator to help you get to grips with your monthly incomings and outgoings and see where your biggest savings can be made.